 The Bologna Accords are part of a process to establish a European Higher Education Area.
 The general purpose of the ENIC NARIC network is to provide guidance on academic matters for those wishing to study outside their home country.
 The CFA and CIPM programs were benchmarked by UK NARIC.

-The Hong Kong Securities and Futures Commission accepts Level I of the CFA exam as a recognized industry qualification for investment representatives and commodities trading adviser’s representative.
+The Hong Kong Securities and Futures Commission accepts Level I of the CFA exam as a recognized industry qualification for investment representatives and commodities trading adviser’s representatives.

-Bapepam-LK requires that, to operate a collective investments scheme, at least one officer in the fund must hold a CFA charter.
+To operate a collective investments scheme, Bapepam-LK requires that at least one officer in the fund must hold a CFA charter.

 The Qualified Financial Adviser (QFA) Board exempts charterholders from two of the six modules needed to earn the Professional Diploma in Financial Advice.
 The Institute of Bankers School of Professional Finance exempts those who have passed the CFA Level I exam from the Securities and Market module required to earn the Professional Certificate in Stockbroking.

-The Code of Professional Conduct for Authorized Financial Advisers (AFAs) recognizes CFA charterholders as having satisfied the requirements of Unit Standard Sets A, C, & D.
+The Code of Professional Conduct for Authorized Financial Advisers (AFAs) recognizes CFA charterholders as having satisfied the requirements of Unit Standard Sets A, C, and D.

-The Administradores de Fondos Pensiones (AFP) require Level I as fulfillment of SPS Regulation 114-2005 which defines the minimum qualification and experience requirements to ensure adequate technical competence of employees.
+The Administradores de Fondos Pensiones (AFP) require Level I as the fulfillment of SPS Regulation 114-2005, which defines the minimum qualification and experience requirements to ensure adequate technical competence of employees.

-The Philippine Securities and Exchange Commission requires at least one mutual fund manager in each member institution to have passed Level I.
+The Philippine Securities and Exchange Commission requires at least one mutual fund manager in each member institution to pass CFA Level I.

-The Financial Services Board (FSB) recognizes the CFA charter as fulfillment of Category I, II, IIA, III, and IV of the Financial Services Provider’s (FSP) entry level qualification for the Key Individuals and Representatives licensing process.
+The Financial Services Board (FSB) recognizes the CFA charter as the fulfillment of Category I, II, IIA, III, and IV of the Financial Services Provider’s (FSP) entry-level qualification for the Key Individuals and Representatives licensing process.

 Passing CFA Level III (or Level I with experience) meets the requirements to be a fund manager.

-The Capital Markets Board of Turkey exempts those with passage of (1) Level I from the Basic License Exam; (2) Level II from the Advanced and Derivatives License Exam; and (3) Level III from the Basic, Derivatives, and License Exams.
+The Capital Markets Board of Turkey exempts those with the passage of Level I from the Basic License Exam, Level II from the Advanced and Derivatives License Exam, and Level III from the Basic, Derivatives, and License Exams.

 Based on its Retail Distribution Review (RDR), the Financial Services Authority (FSA) has new requirements for private wealth advisors.
 The FSA recognizes two CFA-related RDR compliant routes in conjunction with the Investment Management Certificate (IMC): CFA I + IMC or CFA +IMC I.

-To learn more about the details on how to become a CFA, check out our frequently asked questions page, or drop us a note in the comment box below.
-Best of luck to your CFA journey!
+To learn more about the details on how to become a CFA, check out our frequently asked questions page.
+Or, please drop us a note in the comment box below.
+Best of luck with your CFA journey!